Arriving at an injury settlement offer that is in your best interest can be a tricky and challenging process.

 If you have suffered serious injuries, were hospitalized, and missed workdays, you need an attorney representing you and negotiating on your behalf.

-An insurance adjuster is more likely to take your case seriously if you have representation from an experienced lawyer with a track record of fighting insurance companies.
+An insurance adjuster is more likely to take your case seriously if you have representation from an experienced personal injury lawyer with a track record of fighting insurance companies.

 You can benefit from the guidance and counsel of a lawyer if you are seeking compensation for future damages such as lost future income, loss of earning capacity and ongoing treatment costs.